 Tickets are $20 for a buffet lunch at noon followed by the program and can be purchased by calling the Bisons at 846-2011.
 Tables of eight are $160.
 Doors open at 11:30 a.m.
 The Bisons are asking all fans to RSVP by Jan.
 18.

 Mike Harrington, a Canisius College graduate who began his career as a News reporter in 1987, has covered the Buffalo Bisons since 1992 and Major League Baseball since 1995.
-A member of the Baseball Writers Association of America, Harrington has reported on 15 World Series -- including every pitch of the Fall Classic this century -- and all three of the Bisons' championship runs in their modern era.
+A member of the Baseball Writers' Association of America, Harrington has reported on more than 30 MLB postseason series — including every game of the World Series in this century — and all three of the Bisons' championship runs in their modern era.
 He is a connoisseur of the famous Stadium Mustard at Cleveland's Progressive Field.

 Amy Moritz, a native of Lockport, has covered the Bisons for The Buffalo News since 2002.
 She has a bachelor’s degree in journalism/mass communication from St. Bonaventure University and a master’s degree in humanities from the University at Buffalo.
 An endurance athlete, she has completed several triathlons, half marathons and marathons.